ImagineThisNHS/ImagineThisNHS.github.io/guidelines/components/button.md

 ### Naming & Grouping
 * The text button should be a group.
 * The group name should contain `textbutton`.
-* Besides text, the group are also required to contain a rectangle or a cricle.
+* Besides text, the groups are also required to contain a rectangle or a cricle.

 ## Image Button